 A beautiful woman sat at a table across the room.
 Ginger recognized her as Nancy Guilford, the famous American actress.
 In her company were several gentlemen—one Ginger thought to be particularly dapper—and a middle-aged female companion.
 Ginger admired Miss Guilford’s exotic long-waist ocean-blue, oriental gown trimmed in fur.
 Her wavy blonde bob exposed diamond earrings that glistened in the electric light, and her lips were thick and bright red.

 “Patty, darlin’,” Nancy Guilford said with a loud, New Jersey accent.
 Her voice was surprisingly nasal.
 Not at all what a person would expect from such a beautiful and sophisticated face.
 “Hand me my ciggies.”

-Her companion delivered a package of cigarettes, which Miss Guilford opened with long graceful fingers.
+Her companion delivered a silver cigarette case, which Miss Guilford opened with long graceful fingers.
 She placed a cigarette into an ivory-coloured holder and held it to her lips.
 One of the men (not the dapper one, Ginger was happy to note) rapidly produced a brass lighter and offered a flame.
 Miss Guilford inhaled then let out a long stream of smoke in the captain’s direction.

 Though it was a simple, routine, everyday activity—a mere inhale and exhale—Nancy Guilford had made a compelling performance out of it.
 Even if someone present hadn’t recognized the actress, her flair and charisma commanded attention.
 Ginger was sure the entire room noticed her.
 Mrs. Walsh, in particular, seemed agitated.
 She glared at the actress with jealousy and suspicion in her eyes.